hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 This lists only the files that begin with 'Mov10' and end with `fq`.

 So how does this actually work?
-The shell (bash) considers an asterisk "*" to be a wildcard character that can match one or more occurrences of any character, including no character.
+The Shell (bash) considers an asterisk "*" to be a wildcard character that can match one or more occurrences of any character, including no character.

-> An asterisk/star is only one of the many wildcards in UNIX, but this is the most powerful one and we will be using this one the most for our exercises.
+> **Tip** - An asterisk/star is only one of the many wildcards in Unix, but this is the most powerful one and we will be using this one the most for our exercises.

 ****